fanf2/hg64/README.md

 take, or how long it takes to compact a qp-trie.

 A `hg64` is a histogram of `uint64_t` values.
-Values are assigned to buckets by rounding them with less than 1% relative accuracy, or about two decimal digits of precision.
+Values are assigned to buckets by rounding them with less than 1% relative error, or about two decimal digits of precision.
 (Some quantile sketches aim to satisfy a particular rank error requirement; in contrast, `hg64` is designed around a target value error.)

+You can adjust the number of bits used in a `hg64` key by defining the `KEYBITS` preprocessor macro at compile time.
+Smaller keys require less memory, but are less accurate.
+The default is 12 bits; 10 bits is a reasonable alternative.

 space requirements
 ------------------

-The minimum size of the histogram is 1.3 KiB, and each non-empty bucket uses an additional 8 bytes.
+With the default 12 bit keys, the minimum size of the histogram is 1.3 KiB, and each non-empty bucket uses an additional 8 bytes.
 There can be up to 3712 buckets, so the maximum size of the histogram is 30.3 KiB.

 It's normal to have a few hundred buckets.